cdl-geneseo/geneseo-dictionary/D/Dean-of-Students.md

 # Dean of Students

-Bibliographies and Study Guides

-Dictionary of Geneseo English

-View All Entries

-A-D

-Bibliographies and Study Guides : Dean of Students

 Created by  Unknown User (ms61) on May 08, 2015

 The person in charge of student affairs and college life.
 Leonard Sancilio.